Otolaryngology (ENT) ST3

 Please note:-This is not a comprehensive service and only a limited number of emails will be sent, applicants should continue to refer to existing sources of information regarding available vacancies

-The 2025 National Otolaryngology (ENT) ST3 self-assessment scoring process will involve the prior publication of the scoring mechanism.
+The 2026 National Otolaryngology (ENT) ST3 self-assessment scoring process will involve the prior publication of the scoring mechanism.
 Candidates will self-score as part of their application, and the verification of candidate’s self-assessment scores will occur between applications closing and the interview date.
-The process is outlined in more detail below with further details available in the 2025 National Otolaryngology (ENT) Handbook.
+The process is outlined in more detail below with further details available in the 2026 National Otolaryngology (ENT) Handbook.

-- This form contains the framework for applicants self-assessment scoring.
+- This form contains the framework for applicants’ self-assessment scoring.

-- Applicants will be asked to complete the multiple choice questions for each section on an online form to derive a final self-assessment score (questions may appear slightly differently on the final application form).
+- Applicants will be asked to complete the multiple-choice questions for each section on an online form to derive a final self-assessment score (questions may appear slightly differently on the final application form).

 - Only one bullet point/response for each question can contribute to the score.